GeckoPackages/GeckoTwig/docs/filters/upperFirst.md

 Uppercase the first character of a string.

 Uppercase the first character of a string.
-For multi byte character support the filter will use `mbstring` (http://php.net/manual/en/book.mbstring.php)
+For multi byte character support the filter will use [`mbstring`](https://secure.php.net/manual/en/book.mbstring.php).

 #### Examples